 Looking back at my time in college, I can see how a few important choices my freshman year made a huge difference in my spiritual life.

-When I arrived at UNO, I immediately started looking for how to connect with Campus Crusade for Christ.
-My Dad had become a Christian through Campus Crusade in May of 1979 and I just assumed 2 decades later Campus Crusade staff members would be waiting to meet me on my campus.
+When I arrived at UNO, I immediately started looking for how to connect with Cru.
+My Dad had become a Christian through Cru in May of 1979 and I just assumed 2 decades later Cru staff members would be waiting to meet me on my campus.

 Fortunately, they were.
 I signed up to get involved during the activities fair my first week at UNO.
 I went to the weekly meeting that week and joined a Bible study right away.
 Being in a close-knit Christian community helped me connect with other Christians who helped me work through the transition to college.